-This activity is pretty low prep (which is always a great time-saver) and if you laminate it, you can save it again for next fall too!
+These counting puzzles were pretty low-prep (which is always a great time-saver) and if you laminate it, you can save it again for next fall, too!

 Fall Counting Puzzles

 If your kids are ready to work on numbers to 12 like mine were, you can print and use all of the puzzles at once.

 If your students are working on recognizing numbers to 5 or on counting smaller sets, you could print a few copies of just the first page to give them repetitive practice with those numbers they are learning.